 PCIe Flash - The Flash memory resides on a plugin PCIe card for your server or workstation

 Flash Cache - A few SSD or NVMe drives are used as a cache for spinning disk

 Hybrid Drives - These are disk drives with a portion of flash which holds the most recently accessed files

 Most of today's storage arrays use Non-volatile NAND flash memory which is supplied as SSD drives.
-There are three types of NAND and these are single-level cell (SLC), multi-level cell (MLC) or triple-level cell (TLC) technology.
-SLC stores one-bit-per cell, has longer endurance, but is significantly more costly to produce with higher capacities.
-MLC uses two bits per cell and TLC uses three bits per cell.
-These flash technologies have lower endurance, but hold larger capacities and can be produced at lower costs.
+There are four types of NAND and these are single-level cell (SLC), multi-level cell (MLC), triple-level cell (TLC) technology and quad-level cell (QLC).

 A flash array stores data by use an electrical current to etch into Silicon a data bit and this causes Wear Levelling, whereby after so many programme erase / write cycles the Flash wears out and this could be 10,000, 100,00 or 1,000,000 writes depending on the type of Flash Storage used.
 Manufacturers overcome this problem in a number of ways by using sophisticated algorithms to work out how many times each cell has been used and then automatically re-map those blocks to another portion of Flash Storage.